 Tips for Better Sleep

-Most human beings have suffered from a night of ill sleep at one point in their life and it's completely normal if you have experienced it as well.
-There are a lot of things that influence our sleeping patterns like time of the day, hormones, level of tiredness; anxiety/stress, and imbalance in any of these aspects can cause you a disrupted night of sleep.
+Most human beings have suffered from a bad night of poor sleep at one point in their life and it's completely normal if you have experienced it as well.
+There are a lot of things that influence our sleeping patterns and sleep quality like time of the day, hormones, level of tiredness; anxiety/stress, and imbalance in any of these aspects can cause you a disrupted night of sleep.
 It can be temporary where you have a few nights and then go back to your normal sleep cycle when your routine goes back to normal or it can become chronic where you start to have constant sleeping issues.
-In any case, you need to try to better the quality and quantity of your sleep through a few simple tips we shall discuss here today.
+In any case, you need to try to better the quality and quantity of your sleep at night through a few simple tips and relaxation techniques we shall discuss here today.

 1. Consistency

-Being consistent with your sleep cycle is at the top of the list when it comes to managing your sleep cycle.
-Try to form a routine where your body knows that it has to switch over to sleep at a particular time of the night.
+Being consistent with your sleep cycle is at the top of the list when it comes to managing your sleep cycle and internal clock.
+Try to form a routine of sleep patterns where your body knows that it has to switch over to sleep at a particular time of the night.
 When you form some sort of routine, you will notice that your body will become the indicator of your sleep time and you will start to feel drowsy and then go to sleep as soon as your head hits the pillow.
-This is because of the 24-hour master clock also known as the circadian rhythm which is present in our brain and needs regularity for it to work properly as all our body processes rely on it.
-Just like you use an alarm to wake up, you can also use an alarm to tell yourself to go to sleep in the hope to regulate your sleep-wake cycle.
+This is because of the 24-hour master clock also known as the circadian rhythm which is present in our brain and needs regularity for it to work properly as all our body processes rely on it for quality sleep.
+Just like you use an alarm to wake up, you can also use an alarm to tell yourself to go to sleep in the hope of regulating your sleep-wake cycle.

 1. Exercise

-Exercise brings a sense of harmony to your body and there have been so many studies done all over the world proving exercise's influence on a good night's sleep.
+Regular exercise brings a sense of harmony to your body and there have been so many studies done all over the world proving exercise's influence on a good night's sleep and overall physical health.
 Doing at least 20 to 30 minutes of exercise at least 4 hours before your bedtime helps you increase the quantity and quality of sleep by regulating your endocrine system and getting your body in a more habitual state to achieve better rest at night and do more productive work during the day.
-But it is essential that you do it either in the morning or early evening because later than that and you will have trouble falling asleep.
+But it is essential that you do it either in the morning or early evening, a few hours before bedtime, because later than that and you will have trouble falling asleep.
 This is because your body will become too alert hence keep the exercise window either after waking up in the morning or the afternoon for optimal coordination of the sleep-wake cycle.

 1. Bedroom Essentials